Sometimes we’re so focused on a desired outcome that we try to

 Lucky for everyone in the original story, the King’s wife – you know, the Queen – didn’t like the idea of her child being summarily executed.
 So, she hides the princess in the base of a large candlestick and tells a trusted servant to sell it to the first worthy-looking nobleman who enquires about the price.
 He’s to tell the nobleman it costs next to nothing and everyone else it’s worth a fortune.

-Okay, yeah, sure, she’s technically-literally selling her daughter, but it beats the alternative and – again – fairy tale.
+Okay, yeah, sure, she’s technically-literally selling her daughter, but it beats the alternative and — again — fairy tale, don’t take it at face value.
 Let’s focus on the fact that the princess is hidden inside a candlestick, the thing that remains no matter how many wicks are lit and candles left to melt all the way down.
 A single life is a limited thing, but the family tree continues if only through affection.

 So, the unexpected and de facto unwanted result of previous efforts is preserved.
 The truth is out there, simply recovering from our temper tantrum or moving on to someone else who will make something of it.
 For the King of Threes though, it’s both.